sungyun98/PhaseRetrieval/README.md

 # Phase Retrieval Module

-Phase retrieval module based on PyTorch 1.6.0
+Phase retrieval module based on PyTorch 1.6.0 with CUDA 10.2

 Multi-GPU calculation supported by torch.nn.DataParallel wrapper

-note that references of each functions are written in docstring
+note that references of each functions are written in docstrings

 partial convolution is directly imported from https://github.com/NVIDIA/partialconv

-it is recommended to retrain PRModule.Preconditioner.DenoisingNetwork for your purpose
+pretrained parameters for PRModule.preconditioner.DenoisingNetwork is required for neural-network-based operations.

 1. Basic Notations
     - u: r-space complex matrix corresponding to object (i.e. electron density)
     - z: k-space complex matrix corresponding to Fourier transform of oversampled object (i.e. diffraction pattern)
     - y: Lagrange multiplier complex matrix for dual formulation of optimization problem

-2. Supported Algorithms
+2. Supported Algorithms (with R-factor and Poisson NLL as error metrics)
     - Hybrid input-output (HIO) with boundary push
     - Relaxed averaged alternating reflections (RAAR) with boundary push
     - RAAR with projection operator on denoised constraint by Gaussian smoothing or deep learning (gRAAR, dRAAR)